Help us continue our life-saving efforts

 Free AEDs and CPR classes for Non-Profit Organizations

-Ernie Withers, a sudden cardiac arrest survivor, has created Defibrillate Manatee Foundation through Manatee Community Foundation.
-Defibrillate Manatee Foundation is dedicated to raising funds to donate AEDs and provide free CPR Training to other non-profit organizations.
+Ernie Withers, a sudden cardiac arrest survivor, has created the Defibrillate Manatee Foundation fund through the Manatee Community Foundation.
+Defibrillate Manatee Foundation is dedicated to raising these funds to donate AEDs and provide free hands-only CPR training to other non-profit organizations.

 Withers' life was saved on February 21st 2023, when he collapsed at Pirate City in Bradenton during a Manatee County Chamber Event hosted by the Pittsburgh Pirates.
 Dr. Patrick DeMeo of the Pirates and his training staff performed CPR and trainer Matt McNamee used an AED to revive him.